afoote31/afoote31.github.io/_posts/2026-05-17-Concussions.md

 - In our case, the exposure is to repeated subconcussive and concussive head trauma
 - When measuring risk, a typical approach would be to measure cumulative exposure and then look at outcomes
 - This approach would systematically underestimate the risk associated with it
-- You have a healthy worker survivor bias, where
+- You have a healthy worker survivor bias, where underlying resilience impacts which players even receive high exposure

-- Work has been for the NBA showing that higher minute loads are riskier than a naive analysis would show, giving more credence to load management decisions
+- Work has been for the NBA showing that higher minute loads are riskier than a naive analysis would show, giving more credence to load management decisions </d-cite><d-cite key="nbaInjuries"></d-cite>